Houses in multiple occupation

 Properties of the relevant type must be licensed throughout the UK, while local authorities have discretion to adopt additional licensing schemes in regard to lower-risk properties.
 Before granting a licence, they will need to be satisfied that a set of standards are met.
 If they are not met, they will judge the property not to be reasonably suitable and refuse to grant the licence.

-The standards come from a government circular.
+The standards come from a Government circular.
 Most local authorities adopt similar sets of standards, but there are variations.
 The standards include requirements for fire precautions.
-See the 'Fire safety (general)' section.
+See the 'Fire safety (general)' section for more information on fire safety

 If you feel that your property is being classed wrongly as an HMO by the local authority, you may appeal to a residential property tribunal.